20+ Restaurants For Family-Friendly Outdoor Dining in NYC

 You'll be treated like family at this Italian spot, which serves homey comfort food with a side of excellent customer service.
 They even let our pup hang out with us during dinner in the well-heated, well-ventilated outdoor dining setup.
 Its location in the heart of Little Italy means you can make a stop at Caffe Palermo's Cannoli King to grab dessert to-go when the kids have reached their limit.

 5. Il Violino – Upper West Side

 Dine curbside in Il Violino's cozy, heated outdoor dining enclosures, with festive decorations that change with the season.
-The family-owned Italian restaurant serves cozy fare that matches its setup, and there are plenty of kid-pleasing pastas on the menu.
+The family-owned Italian restaurant serves comforting fare that matches its setup, and there are plenty of kid-pleasing pastas on the menu.
 A prix fixe brunch menu is particularly appealing with little ones in tow, and the included cocktail is the icing on the cake.